-Welcome back to another Missing Monday post and today we are looking into the case of Claudia Lawrence.
+Welcome back to another Missing Monday post.
+Today we are looking into the case of Claudia Lawrence.

-It is very likely that you have already heard of Claudia Lawrence because her case is one of the most famous in British history.
+It is very likely that you have already heard of Claudia Lawrence.
+Her case is one of the most famous in British history.

 Who was Claudia Lawrence?